Mathpix/spectra-review-paper-competition/submissions/online-optimisation-for-cold-atom-experiments.md

 TABLE III.
 Comparison of convergence rates between methods.
 DE did not converge (DNC) within the time limit of roughly 3 hours (or a maximum of 180 sequences).
 The convergence rate of ANN is between those of GP and DE.
 For both GP and DE, the quoted number omits the DE-generated training set of 2M = 70 sequences.

 When the cost function drops below roughly 9.2, a bimodal density distribution is observed in the cloud – a signature of BEC.
-The experimental convergence rates of each method is presented in Table IV.
+The experimental convergence rates of each method are presented in Table IV.
 The relative convergence rates appear as:

 * GP (fastest): while it is the most rapidly converging of the 3 methods tested, the number of sequences (and thus time) increases with the number of parameters; fitting multiple GPs is computationally expensive.
 * ANN (slower): the relative slowness of ANN compared to the GP method can be attributed to the large datasets needed to train a fully-connected network.